DTADMI/spring-tiny-link-generator/README.md

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!Warning!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-When running locally, make sure to remove the dockerhub id from the API docker image name, in order to pull the local image previously built instead of the remote one.
+When running locally, make sure to change the docker-compose.yml file to remove the dockerhub id from the API docker image name, in order to pull the local image previously built instead of the remote one.
 The remote image won't be able to connect to the images running on the local machine.

 From:
 * spring-tiny-link-generator-api:
     image: <dockerhub id>/spring-tiny-link-generator-api:latest
     container_name: spring-tiny-link-generator-api

 To:
 * spring-tiny-link-generator-api:
     image: spring-tiny-link-generator-api:latest